Asamaurdhava/Arri/README.md

 - Data persistence and expense history tracking
 - Budget setting and tracking features

-## Contributing

-Contributions to Arri are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Created by Vishesh Singh Rajput (specstan)
 - Finalized on 23/02/25

-Sources